French serial killer Charles Sobhraj deported to France after being released from Nepal jail | Law-Order

 His release was delayed by a day as the immigration authorities on Thursday requested to postpone his release till Friday citing a lack of space to accommodate him.

-Dubbed ''the Bikini Killer'' for his proclivity to target young women, particularly young western backpackers, and ''the Serpent'' for his skill at deception and evasion, Sobhraj was serving a life-term in the Kathmandu jail since 2003 for the murder of American woman Connie Jo Bronzich in 1975 in Nepal.
+Dubbed ''the Bikini Killer'' for his proclivity to target young women, particularly young western backpackers, and ''the Serpent'' for his skill at deception and evasion, Sobhraj was serving a life-term in the Kathmandu jail since 2003 for the murder of his American girl friend Connie Jo Bronzich, 29, in 1975 in Nepal.

 Arrested on September 19, 2003, Sobhraj’s lifetime imprisonment would have ended on September 18 next year.
 Sobhraj, who committed a string of murders across Asia in the 1970s, has been implicated in more than 20 killings, and served 21 years in prison in India for poisoning a French tourist and killing an Israeli national.